lozeki/final-project/documentation.md

 ..* Source - /^[0-9.]+$/
 ..* Docker Tag - release-{sourceref}

-### Prepare Dockerfile, YAML files, an others to run the image.
+### Prepare Dockerfile, YML, an other files to run the image.

-#### They are using for configuration files, blueprints, and also in page settings.

 1. Build a Dockerfile to install the software we need on the server.